g-lewis/AIM/README.md

-# AIM
+# AIM Suggestions
-## This is a place where I can keep track of everything going on and related to my Reddit Client, AIM.
+## This is where you can add any suggestions you have for features related to AIM.